airbytehq/airbyte/docs/integrations/destinations/kafka.md

 or, at least, enable the configuration in the brokers `auto.create.topics.enable` (which is not recommended for production environments).

+Note that if you choose to use dynamic topic names, you will probably need to enable `auto.create.topics.enable` to avoid your connection failing if there was an update to the source connector's schema.
+Otherwise a hardcoded topic name may be best.

 #### Target topics

 Each message will be written to its corresponding topic defined in the property `topic_pattern`.
 In case you